10 tips for regular runners

 Select the right running shoes

 Ultimately, the “right” running shoes for you will be ones that you feel comfortable running in.
 Beginner runners may want to stay away from bulkier shoes with “corrective” technologies.
 Consider shoes that are more minimalist (lighter, less cushioning, more flexible, lower heel-toe drop, no "corrective" technologies) as they can help promote higher cadence and foot strengthening.

 To reduce the risk of injuries and improve your running economy, it is advisable to take shorter and more frequent steps (3 per second, or 180 per minute).
 Note: you don’t need to run faster to take more steps – cadence and speed are not the same!Learn More

 Run more frequently

-Did you know that running four to six times a week, instead of two to three times, can reduce your risk of injury?
+Did you know that running four to six times a week, instead of one or two times, can reduce your risk of injury?
 Running more often can actually help your body adapt and become more efficient, as long as your body is able to recover from the intensity and duration of your sessions.Learn More

 Run on different surfaces